London Bridge station: Joint station

 Plans for a large new station were drawn up, designed jointly by Lewis Cubitt, John Urpeth Rastrick and Henry Roberts.
 Drawings were published in the Illustrated London News and George Bradshaw's Guide to the London and Brighton Railway 1844.
 They show 'a quasi-Italianate building with a picturesque campanile'.
 It opened for business in July 1844 while only partially complete, but events were taking place which would mean that the bell tower would never be built, and the new building would only last five years.

-In 1843 the SER and Croydon railway companies became increasingly concerned by the high tolls charged by the London and Greenwich Railway for the use of the station approaches, and gained Parliamentary approval to build their own independent line into south London to a new station at Bricklayers Arms, which was vaguely described as a "West End terminus".
+In 1843 the SER and Croydon railway companies became increasingly concerned by the high tolls charged by the London and Greenwich Railway for the use of the station approaches, and gained approval in the South Eastern Railway (Swan Street Station and Junction) Act 1843 (6 & 7 Vict. c. lxii) to build their own independent line into south London to a new station at Bricklayers Arms, which was vaguely described as a "West End terminus".
 This line opened on 1 May 1844 and most of the services from these two companies were withdrawn from London Bridge, leaving only the Greenwich and Brighton companies using London Bridge station.
 The Greenwich company was on the brink of bankruptcy and so was forced to lease its lines to the SER, which took effect from 1 January 1845.
 The next year the Croydon and Brighton companies, along with other small railways, merged to form the London Brighton and South Coast Railway (LB&SCR).
 Consequently, there were only two companies serving London Bridge.
 The LB&SCR used the unfinished joint station until it was demolished in 1849 and a larger building constructed.